Chevrolet Corvette (C5): Known issues

 Common failure points on all C5 Corvettes include the hazard switch, fuel tank level sensors (requires cleaning due to dirty gas sulfur deposits), and steering column lock message (an aftermarket fix exists).

 Other issues are tied to some parts that are no longer produced, and not necessarily reliability of parts.
 The Electronic Braking Control Module (EBCM) for example, is a part no longer produced by GM.
 On C5 Corvettes made before 2001, a failing ECBM module must be replaced outright.
 Model year 2001 and newer C5 Corvettes can have their EBCMs serviced in some, but not all, cases.

-Some 2004 Corvettes have a redesigned fuel tank system which makes repair very labor intensive and expensive.
+Some 2004 Corvettes have a redesigned dual fuel tank system which makes repair very labor intensive and expensive.

 Valve spring failures are known to affect late production 2002-mid 2003 Z06s.
 The permanent fix is replacing the original yellow valve springs with inexpensive redesigned OEM GM valve springs, or with aftermarket valve springs.